git-ftp/git-ftp/man/git-ftp.1.md

 # KNOWN ISSUES & BUGS

-Git submodules are currently not supported.
 The upstream BTS can be found at <http://github.com/resmo/git-ftp/issues>.

 [Git]: http://git-scm.org